edrake07/GettingAndCleaning_Project/README.md

 The README.txt file details the contents of this folder.

 ### run_analysis.R
-This is the R script which will gather the data and produce two csv files as output.
+This is the R script which will gather the data and produce two txt files as output.

 ### CodeBook.md
 Codebook detailing variables in the dataset and structure of the output files.

-### data_all_example.csv
+### data_all_example.txt
-Csv file which is the example output for the main dataset.
+txt file which is the example output for the main dataset.

-### summary_all_example.csv
+### summary_all_example.txt
-Csv file which is the example output for summary data.
+txt file which is the example output for summary data.